 “This was the largest audience to ever witness an inauguration – period – both in person and around the globe”

 The pictures the media compared clearly show a larger crowd at Obama’s inauguration.
 On the basis of that evidence, few people are likely to believe the spokesman.

-Trump could have simply waited for the national conversation to move on from what was essentially a trivial matter.
-Instead, he has responded with a claim which flies in the face of the available evidence.
+Trump’s administration could have simply waited for the national conversation to move on from what was essentially a trivial matter.
+Instead, it has responded with a claim which flies in the face of the available evidence.